Giant container ship that blocked Suez Canal finally free

 “Egyptians have succeeded in ending the crisis,” he wrote on Facebook, “despite the massive technical complexity.”

 In the village of Amer, which overlooks the canal, residents cheered as the vessel moved along.
-Many scrambled up stairs to get a closer look while others mockingly waved goodbye the their fields of clover.
+Many scrambled to get a closer look while others mockingly waved goodbye to the departing ship from their fields of clover

 “Mission accomplished,” one villager Abdalla Ramadan said.
 “The whole world is relieved.”